Ridhi585/Delta-demo/README.md

 # Delta-demo
-this is demo git and github demo class file
+this is demo git and github demo class file.